dead-horse/weekee/README.md

 # weekee![travis-ci](https://secure.travis-ci.org/dead-horse/weekee.png)

-  A wiki base git and markdown, power by Node.js, and can be use with connect or express
+  A wiki base git and markdown, power by Node.js, and can be use with connect or express.
+Maybe you can also use it as a web editor.

 -----------------------